mrprajesh/blog/_posts/2020-04-02-list-the-order-of-calls-from-installed.md

 render_with_liquid: true
 ---

-- I had a ruby 2.7 version but system was using 2.5 (an older came by default).
+- I had a ruby 2.7 version but system was using 2.5 (an older version came by default).
-- How did I managed to find out  with `which` command?
+- How did I managed to find out  using `which` command?
-- `which -a <cmd>` lists the order of executable that is checked for cmd
+- `which -a <cmd>` lists the order of executable that is checked for a command

 ```c
 rajz@LordOfWarriors:~$ ruby -v